-NMATE MEDICAL CARE and the ever-increasing costs for such care are two of the biggest challenges faced by correctional institutions.
+NMATE MEDICAL CARE

+▲ for such care are two of the biggest challenges faced by correctional institutions.
 While the expansion of Medicaid under the Affordable Care Act (ACA or Obamacare) has perhaps afforded some relief for states and localities struggling with these costs, federal law still does not allow for federal Medicaid funds to go toward inmate medical costs incurred at the correctional facility.